jmccartie/takemeonadventures/_posts/2016-03-01-2016-full-timers-survey.markdown

 My favorite take-aways:

 * Most rigs are new purchases and most people spent $75k or more
-* Families spend 75% more on groceries
 * Families and couples spend about the same eating out
+* Families spend 75% more than couples on groceries
-* Couples spend 78% more on "Fun and Entertainment"
+* Families spend 130% more than couples on "Fun and Entertainment"
-* Families spend 6x more on campgrounds than couples
+* Families spend 43% more than couples on campgrounds
 * 30% of respondents were debt free
 * 35% spent at least $1,000/month on debt